ayeshaacheema/salon_booking_api/README.md

 }
 ```

-### 403 Forbidden
+## 403 Forbidden

-Returned when the user is authenticated but does not have the required role.
+Returned when the user is authenticated but doesn't have the required role.

-Example:

 ```json
 {